jpw1991/chebs-mythical-weapons/README.md

 You can also edit the configs manually.
 Almost everything can be tweaked to your liking.
 For a complete list of all configuration options, please look [here](https://github.com/jpw1991/chebs-sword-in-the-stone/wiki/Configs).

+### Known Issues

+- Quantity doesn't seem to be exact, rather approximate.
+This will hopefully be locked down and fixed in time.

 ## Source

 You can find the github [here](https://github.com/jpw1991/chebs-sword-in-the-stone).